Blue-Wall-Group/BlueWallGroup-wiki-archive/Sprint-4-overview.md

 - Picked an appropriate sprint velocity.
 - Product owner incorporation into the process really improved the product backlog.
 - Having a scrum master that facilitated events helped the team with the process.

 ### What to improve on
 - Try to structure in-class work more efficiently.
 - Product owner should look through accessibility work-board and add appropriate issues to product backlog.
-- Start researching how to collect data and assemble metrics for metrics.
+- Start researching how to collect data and assemble metrics.

 ### Key decisions
-- None, only key decision was made at beginning of sprint.
 - Start researching and gathering metrics for product.